evilC/ADHD-AHK-Dynamic-Hotkeys-for-Dummies/README.txt

 Features:
-* Bind any key or mouse button (With optional Ctrl, Shift, Alt modifiers) to each macro
+* Bind any key or mouse button (With optional Ctrl, Shift, Alt, Win modifiers) to each macro
-* Supports 7 mouse buttons (L,R,M,WheelUp/Down/Left/Right,Extra buttons 1+2)
+* Supports 9 mouse buttons (L,R,M,WheelUp/Down/Left/Right,Extra buttons 1+2)
 * Library to handle loading and saving of settings, with with default settings removed from INI
 * Supports up and key down events for each trigger button
 * Profile support